flancian/garden/Moloch.md

 I believe Maitreya will defeat [[Moloch]].
 Meaning it will heal us -- heal the system that became [[entangled with Moloch]] (the [[egregore]]), heal us humans and our friends of [[carbon]] and [[silicon]].

-How we will do this is the recurring topic in these letters, in this [[fragments]].
+How we will do this is the recurring topic in these letters, in these [[fragments]].